 After 42% enrollment growth over the past decade, Arlington Public Schools (APS) to get additional seats for increased student population in Northern Virginia.

-Gilbane is serving as construction manager at-risk (CM at-Risk) for the New School at the Wilson Site in Arlington, Virginia.
-This high profile, multi-story secondary school will include four terraces, a green roof, classrooms, labs, music rooms, gym, cafeteria, media center, auditorium, soccer field, hardscape plaza and a parent drop off lane.
-Located in a highly visible, urban site in the Rosslyn neighborhood, the building will have a unique cascading design that will foster collaboration and inclusion between the Stratford and H-B Woodlawn programs.
-A cascading stair will run through the center of the building to provide quick access to each of the three levels of the building.
-Roof terraces will be incorporated on each level, creating access to additional open space a small urban site can’t typically provide.
+Gilbane served as construction manager at-risk (CM at-Risk) for The Heights Building in Arlington, Virginia.
+This high profile, multi-story secondary school includes four terraces, a green roof, classrooms, labs, music rooms, gym, cafeteria, media center, auditorium, soccer field, hardscape plaza and a parent drop off lane.
+Located in a highly visible, urban site in the Rosslyn neighborhood, The Heights Building has a unique cascading design that fosters collaboration and inclusion between The Shriver Program and the H-B Woodlawn program.
+A cascading stair runs through the center of the building to provide quick access to each of the building’s floors.
+Roof terraces are incorporated on each level, creating access to additional open space a small urban site can’t typically provide.

-Early involvement in the project has been an integral part of the project’s success thus far.
+Early involvement in the project was an integral part of the project’s success.
 Gilbane was engaged with the project during preconstruction, using Lean Construction principles such as Advanced Planning and Scheduling, to look proactively at schedule risks and gain an in-depth understanding of each company’s role throughout the life of the project.
 During this process, the abatement and demolition of the century-old, multi-story existing Wilson School building was identified as a key milestone.
-Gilbane collaborated with the State of Virginia, Arlington County, APS, and a third party monitor to remediate existing asbestos from the original school building.
+Gilbane collaborated with the State of Virginia, Arlington County, Arlington Public Schools (APS), and a third party monitor to remediate existing asbestos from the original school building.
 The original building included multiple additions, varying in age, which made the remediation process more complex.
 Careful planning and protection measures were put in place to ensure the preservation and removal of historic fabric from the building, including the salvage of exterior masonry, for reuse in the new construction.

 The complex layout and design of the structure provided another opportunity for early planning.
 The urban setting, in addition to the technical complexities of the design, minimized the staging and laydown space available during construction.
 During the Advanced Planning and Scheduling session, the team determined that a large tower crane would be needed for the concrete placement and steel erection.
 However, the team determined that based on the limited capacity of the tower crane many of the large steel members would need to be spliced.
 This decision reduced the need for an additional tower crane, which in turn decreased costs, improved efficiencies and created a simplified, safer site.